Easily integrate multiple sensors into your development project to ensure navigation in any environment.

 What is Generic Aiding?

-Generic Aiding supports the fast integration of new aiding sources, enabling rapid development of new products and shortening time to market.
+Generic Aiding supports the fast integration of sensors, such as cameras, wheel speed sensors, UWB, and/or other aiding sources – either individually or in combination – in addition to GNSS.
+This enables rapid development of new products and shortens time to market.
 By utilising alternative aiding sources to GNSS, the navigation solution becomes more flexible allowing robust positioning solutions in typically difficult environments like urban canyons; or opening up completely new environments like indoors that would be impossible when relying on GNSS-aiding alone.

 Why include Generic Aiding in your operations?

 The short answer – Generic Aiding changes the way our customers deal with projects.
 It improves the quality of the work they’re able to do, whilst at the same time saving them time and money.
 Some key benefits are highlighted below:

 Generic Aiding provides a framework that allows you to feed additional external sensor data into the OxTS Navigation Engine where it is fused with the inertial data in the Kalman filter alongside, or instead of, GNSS information.

 Rapid Development Timeframe